Joona-Helenius/Waste-Material-Classification-with-Microwave-Reflection-Data-and-Deep-Learning/README.md

 In addition to the ML training files .ipynb-file used for data exploration is also included in this repository.

+## Citation
+If you utilize this project or this thesis, please cite them as follows:
 ```
 {
 Title: "Waste Material Classification with Microwave Reflection Data and Deep Learning"